-Tanzu Kubernetes Cluster Update Requirements
+Tanzu Kubernetes Cluster Update Preparation Checklist

-Performing a Tanzu Kubernetes Cluster Update
+Initiating a Rolling Update of a Tanzu Kubernetes Cluster

 vmware-system-tkg-controller-manageris updated, the system introduces new values into the manifest generator and the controller initiates a rolling update to deploy those values.

 Methods for Editing the Cluster Manifest

 Updating a cluster requires updating the cluster manifest.
 There are various ways to do this, including:

 kubectl edit tanzukubernetescluster/CLUSTER-NAMEcommand.
 This command opens the entire cluster manifest in the text editor defined by your KUBE_EDITOR or EDITOR environment variable.
 When you save the file, the cluster is updated with the changes.
 For more information on the

 kubectl editcommand, see edit command in the Kubernetes documentation.
 To use the